 Design the skull to create unique character designs

-When you have a grasp on the masses of the skull and you’ve tested your knowledge in various positions, it’s time to design a skull of your own.
+When you have a grasp on the masses of the skull and you’ve tested your knowledge in various positions, it’s time to draw / design a skull of your own.

 I’m using the knowledge I have of the three sections of the skull to sculpt my character’s head with unique characteristics.
 You can see I’ve given my character a robust jaw, made the forehead a little more round, and gave him chunky cheekbones.
 The skull itself almost looks muscular.
 In my head, I’m starting to visualize a strong male portrait.